wp-plugins/ooyala-video-browser/readme.txt

 Tags: embedding, video, embed, portal, ooyala, shortcode Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 1.4.1
+Stable tag: 1.4.2

 Easy embedding of videos for the Ooyala Video Platform.
-Browse your Ooyala's videos, and easily insert them into your posts and page.
+Browse your Ooyala videos, and easily insert them into your posts and page.

 == Description ==